You need to attach a preliminary study plan to your exchange application.

 - The exchange studies must be included in a degree pursued at Arcada and the chosen courses at the host institution should therefore be relevant for your curricula at Arcada.
 You can choose courses that will replace corresponding courses at Arcada or study some of your extension studies abroad.

 - In ASTA you can find the structure of your study programme and thus see which courses will be running while you are abroad.
-In some programmes it is preferable to go on an exchange during the second year and in other programmes during the third year.
+In some programmes it is preferable to go on an exchange during the second year and in others during the third year.
 It is therefore important to discuss this with your amanuensis.

 - The final choice of courses is often made once you have been granted an exchange student position in the host institution.
 Sometimes the actual final choice of courses isn't made until you have arrived in the host country.